AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

             cleanOutliers=TRUE, cleanMethod=c("locScaleRob", "Boudt")[1], eff=0.99, alpha.robust=0.05)
 ```

-* Note: For the full details of the **RPEIF** package and for more detailed sample code with output, refer to the vignette available after the installation of the package.
+* Note: For the full details of the **RPEIF** package and for more detailed sample code with output, refer to the [RPEIF vignette](https://cran.r-project.org/web/packages/RPEIF/vignettes/RPEIFVignette.pdf) available after the installation of the package.
 ```
 browseVignettes("RPEIF")
 ```